Comprehensive analysis of ScrapingBee's strengths and weaknesses based on real user feedback and expert evaluation.

 If ScrapingBee's limitations concern you, consider these alternatives in the search & discovery category.

 No, ScrapingBee is a cloud API service.
-The value proposition is the managed proxy network, headless browser infrastructure, and CAPTCHA solving that would be expensive to replicate.
-For self-hosted scraping, Playwright or Puppeteer with a proxy service provides similar capabilities but requires managing browser instances, handling anti-bot detection, and maintaining proxy infrastructure yourself.
+The value proposition is the managed proxy network, browser infrastructure, rendering, and extraction workflow that teams would otherwise need to build and operate themselves.
+For self-hosted scraping, teams usually use tools such as Playwright or Puppeteer with separately managed proxies and their own retry, monitoring, and compliance controls.

 Consider ScrapingBee carefully or explore alternatives.
 The free tier is a good place to start.